|San Diego Education Report

 - Provide leadership to, and

-manage the performance of,
+manage the performance of, a

-California-based team of
+team of Sales Representatives.

 Be responsible for meeting